minimapletinytools/inclusive-code-bounties/ethnic_slurs.md

 Gook: Far Easterners
 Gook-eye: Far Easterners
 Gooky: Far Easterners
-Goy: a non-Jew
+Goy: a non-Jewish person
-Goyim: a non-Jew
+Goyim: a non-Jewish person
-Goyum: a non-Jew
+Goyum: a non-Jewish person
 Greaseball: A person of Italian descent
 Greaser: A person of Italian descent
 Gringo: A person from an English-speaking country